soranoo/next-css-obfuscator/README.md

 |enableJsAst|boolean|false|Whether to obfuscate JS files using abstract syntax tree parser. <br><br>`contentIgnoreRegexes` option will be ignored if this option is enabled.|Alpha|

 > [!NOTE]\
-> The above options are still at the early stage of development and may not work as expected.
+> The above options are still at the early stages of development and may not work as expected.
 >
 > Open an [issue](https://github.com/soranoo/next-css-obfuscator/issues) if you encounter any issues.

 > [!NOTE]\
-> **Stages** - \
+> **Stages** -
 > 1. **PoC**: Proof of Concept.
-The feature is still in the concept stage and strongly not recommended to use in production.
+The feature is still in the concept stage and is not recommended in production.
 > 2. **Alpha**: The feature is still in the early stage of development and may not work as expected.
 > 3. **Beta**: The feature is almost completed and should work as expected but may have some issues. (if no issue is reported in a period, it will be considered stable.)
 > 4. **Stable**: The feature is in the final stage of development and should work as expected.